 In Wisconsin, we are no stranger to winter storms and their capabilities.
 However, this term “winter storm” is a broad one because there are varying types of storms our trees can be exposed to.
 Five specific storms that threaten our trees, and landscape are snow squalls, blizzards, Wisconsin ice storms, freezing rain, and sleet.
 A blizzard is the most commonly known winter storm because of the damage it can cause, but there are other types of storms that cause much more damage.

-Externally, winter storms show their affect on trees, but internally, trees have a preparation, making them virtually impenetrable.
+Externally, winter storms show their effect on trees, but internally, trees have a preparation, making them virtually impenetrable.
 In Wisconsin, we are known for our freezing temperatures.
 These temperatures put trees through tough climate fluctuations.
 Intercellular freezing is when a tree produces protein molecules that will allow for ice to crystallize in the spaces between the cells.
 When ice nucleates in those spaces, it allows for frozen water to begin attracting liquid water.
-Once this process occurs within trees, they are capable of withstanding anything.
+Once this process occurs within trees during winter, they are capable of withstanding anything.

 Blizzards are classified as any storm in which winds exceed 35mph, the visibility is less than a fourth of a mile in all directions, and the duration of the storm lasts for three hours or longer.